All Products

 2. Click Console in the Actions column of the target workspace.

-3. In the navigation pane on the left, select Development > Data Ingestion.
+3. In the left navigation pane, select Development > Data Ingestion.

-4. Click image and select New Data Ingestion Draft.
-Set the File Name and Engine Version, and click Create.
+4. Click image, select New Data Ingestion Draft, set the File Name and Engine Version, and click Create.

-5. Copy the Flink CDC job from the open source community.
+5. Copy the Flink CDC YAML from the open source community.

 1. Log on to the Realtime Compute for Apache Flink console.